AviatrixSystems/Docs/HowTos/Monitoring_Your_Network.rst

 - Operational status of cloud resources (`dashboard <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#copilot-dashboard>`_)
 - Network traffic flows, top talkers/receivers, and geographic origin of traffic (`FlowIQ <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#working-with-flowiq>`_)
-- Status of connections for Aviatrix gateways, Site2Cloud (data center connections into the cloud) and BGP (Border Gateway Patrol) connections from on-prem to the cloud (Cloud Routes) <any links for this?>
+- Status of connections for Aviatrix gateways, Site2Cloud (data center connections into the cloud) and BGP (Border Gateway Patrol) connections from on-prem to the cloud (Cloud Routes)
 - Notifications of changes in your Aviatrix Controller and Aviatrix Gateways based on system or network metrics (Notifications); see below for more details on the Notifications feature.

 System Notifications Feature